apify/apify-docs/sources/platform/actors/development/programming_interface/container_web_server.md

 - In the web application, on the Actor run details page as the **Container URL** field.
 - In the API as the `containerUrl` property of the [Run object](/api/v2#/reference/actors/run-object/get-run).
-- In the Actor run's container as the **APIFY_CONTAINER_URL** environment variable.
+- In the Actor run's container as the `ACTOR_WEB_SERVER_URL` environment variable.

-The web server running inside the container must listen at the port defined by the `APIFY_CONTAINER_PORT` environment variable (typically 4321).
-If you want to use another port, simply define the **APIFY_CONTAINER_PORT** environment variable with the desired port number in your Actor version configuration - see [Custom environment variables](./environment_variables.md) for details.
+The web server running inside the container must listen at the port defined by the `ACTOR_WEB_SERVER_PORT` environment variable (typically 4321).
+If you want to use another port, simply define the `ACTOR_WEB_SERVER_PORT` environment variable with the desired port number in your Actor version configuration - see [Custom environment variables](./environment_variables.md) for details.

 The following example demonstrates how to start a simple web server in your Actor: